zoonk/handbook/how-we-work/how-to-use-github.md

 ### Publishing your changes

-As we mentioned in the [core concepts section](#core-concepts), a branch is the place where we temporalily save your changes.
+As we mentioned in the [core concepts section](#core-concepts), a `branch` is the place where we temporalily save your changes.
 Right now, your changes are visible only in the branch you created.
 They're not published yet.
+It's like a draft.
+We can put anything there.
+It won't affect the `main` branch.
 To publish your changes to the `main` branch, you need to open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).

 A pull request is how you ask someone to review your changes.